-The second question is, were you able to monetise the value that you delivered.
-Because you can deliver all the value in the world but if you don’t monetise it then you will not make money.
+The second question is, were you able to monetize the value that you delivered.
+Because you can deliver all the value in the world but if you don’t monetize it then you will not make money.

 An example would be someone who is building a list using proper internet marketing skills and tactics.
 What does building a list mean?

 You then build a relationship with that list by sending them content.
-You give them things that are free and is useful to them.
+You give them things that are free and are useful to them.